-A guide to modelling a Concrete Structure in SkyCiv Structural 3D Analysis and Design software
+A guide to modeling a Concrete Structure in SkyCiv Structural 3D Analysis and Design software

-In this article we will demonstrate a step by step guide of how to model concrete structure, covering topics such as nodes, members, plates, meshing plates and materials.
-Since we have a large number of users designing concrete structures, we thought it might be a good idea to go through a start to finish example of how to model a simple concrete frame, with a few slabs and a cantilever balcony.
-We will mainly cover the modelling aspects and not so much the actual design (these topics are covered in the relevant concrete design software).
+In this article we will demonstrate a step-by-step guide of how to model concrete structure, covering topics such as nodes, members, plates, meshing plates and materials.
+Since we have a large number of users designing concrete structures, we thought it might be a good idea to go through a start-to-finish example of how to model a simple concrete frame, with a few slabs and a cantilever balcony.
+We will mainly cover the modeling aspects and not so much the actual design.
 The above sample structure is built is SkyCiv Structural 3D – analysis and design software that is fully accessed through your web browser.